1Password/scim-examples/beta/google-cloud-run/README.md

   https://op-scim-bridge-example-uc.a.run.app/health
 ```

-Replace `mF_9.B5f-4.1JqM` with your bearer token and `https://op-scim-bridge-example-uc.a.run.app` with your SCIM Bridge URL.
+Replace `mF_9.B5f-4.1JqM` with your bearer token and `https://op-scim-bridge-example-uc.a.run.app` with your SCIM bridge URL.

 <details>
 <summary>Example JSON response:</summary>